JibbSmart/JoyShockMapper/README.md

 TRIGGER_THRESHOLD = 0.5   #Send Trigger values at half press
 ```

 The same threashold value is used for both triggers.
-A value of 1.0 or higher makes the binding impossible to reach, and a value below 0 makes it always pressed.
+A value of 1.0 or higher makes the binding impossible to reach.

+Hair trigger is also implemented: to enable it, assign a value of -1 as the trigger threshold.
+When hair trigger is used, the binding is enabled when the trigger is being pressed and held, and released when the trigger is being released.
+This allows quick tap shooting by pulsing the trigger.

 JoyShockMapper can assign different bindings to the full pull of the trigger, allowing you to have up to 4 bindings on each trigger when considering the hold bindings.
 The way the trigger handles these bindings is set with the variables ```ZR_MODE``` and ```ZL_MODE```, for R2 and L2 triggers.
 Once set, you can assign keys to ```ZRF``` and ```ZLF``` to make use of the R2 and L2 full pull bindings respectively.
 In this context, ```ZL``` and ```ZR``` are called the soft pull binding because they activate before the full pull binding do at 100%.
 Here is the list of all possible trigger modes.